OpenGenderTracking/gender-api/README.md

 A very simple API to get gender probability on a name and/or article.

+It uses Stanford NER, version 3.2.0.
+Stanford NER is a package that provides a high-performance machine learning based named entity recognition system, incluidng facilities to train models from supervised training data and pre-trained models for English.
+The software is licensed under full GPL.
+You can find the software in lib/ner/

+The name's gender is recognized based on estatical census data from US and UK.

+## USAGE

 This is a sinatra app.
 To run it locally: